 Digital Transmitters

 Digitally driven, switched transistors are more and more THE core elements to push many areas of electronics to a new, higher level of development and thus make them future-proof.
 Fast and efficient switching enables the connection of power to high-frequency electronics (power meets RF).
-It provides more efficient power management capabilities and maximum flexibility as well as compactness for the infrastructure of future mobile communications from sub-6 to 300 GHz (5G/6G).
+In fast power electronics (VHF range up to 300 MHz switching frequency), innovative circuit concepts play a decisive role in making power conversion for the supply of e.g. Point-of-Loads (PoL) in data centers for "Big Data" for processing the constantly increasing data volumes in the course of 5G more efficient.
+In the infrastructure of future mobile communications from sub-6 to 300 GHz (5G/6G) it provides more efficient power management capabilities and maximum flexibility as well as compactness.
 The target is the complete digitization of the components.

 This paradigm shift significantly conserves resources and reduces CO2 emissions.
 Features that decisively advance the global project of green communication technology.
 Quantifying the energy saving potential of digitized transceivers for 5G networks below 6 GHz and making our unique measurement environment available to external customers has been pursued since mid-2022 in a sub-project (TP3, Hub2) of the BMBF project GreenICT @ FMD.